Blue Action Items

 GOAL: ESTABLISH BLUE TOURISM EDUCATION PROGRAM TO ENSURE THE LINKAGES BETWEEN A HEALTHY ENVIRONMENT AND A HEALTHY ECONOMY ARE UNDERSTOOD

-Create a new blue tourism Experience Trail that tells the story of the Cape Cod Region’s past, present and future with a focus on the Blue Economy.
-It can include learning labs, exhibits, touch tanks/aquariums, meeting/entertaining spaces, etc., and embarkation points for ecotourism experiences.
+- Create a new blue tourism destination, a Cape Cod Experience Center that tells the story of Cape Cod’s past and present with a focus on the Blue Economy.
+It can include learning labs, exhibits, touch tanks/aquariums, meeting/entertaining spaces, embarkation point for ecotourism experiences.

 GOAL: OFFER ENHANCED TRAINING, JOBS AND EDUCATION SPECIFIC TO BLUE ECONOMY TARGETS